openfoodfacts/openfoodfacts-webcomponents/README.md

 Update the version in `package.json` following [semantic versioning](https://semver.org/).

-Run the following command to build and publish the package:`npm run package:publish`
+Run the following command to build and publish the package:`npm run publish:package`

 Add a tag to the commit: `git tag vX.Y.Z` (replace X.Y.Z with the package version number) Then push the tag to GitHub: `git push --tags`